DevwellOrg/DevWellOpenSource/topics/HTML and CSS/Getting Started/Lesson 01/lesson.md

+# Course Acceptance Criteria
+*As a user, I want to be able to see up to date career information about a software developer.*

+---
 # Lesson 1
-## Course Acceptance Criteria
-As a user, I want to be able to see up to date career information about a software developer.

----

 Right!
 Hi.
 Welcome.
 So, in this course, we are going to use HTML and CSS to build a basic webpage that can act as a starting developers resume.